 Look for fairly smooth surfaces, but not polished stones—you need some roughness for the paints to adhere.

-You might want to hold off choosing colours until you have some rocks and know what projects you want to do.
+You might want to hold off choosing colors until you have some rocks and know what projects you want to do.

 You will also need paint brushes in various sizes, and the usual protective and cleanup supplies including an apron, soap and water for cleanup, pencil, and Sharpies (for outlining details).